joannakonieczny/bridge-crossroad/docs/architecture.md

 ├── common.ts              # Shared validation utilities
 ├── model/                 # Related to database objects, but not DTOs │   └── user/
-│       ├── user-const.ts       # Constants, e.g., word length for validators
-│       ├── user-schema.ts      # Schema used throughout the application for both client and backend │       └── user-types.ts       # Types inferred from schema
+│       ├── user-schema.ts      # Schema and constants used throughout the application for both client and backend │       └── user-types.ts       # Types inferred from schema
 ├── pages/                 # Related to pages - e.g., form field validation for backend or client │   ├── auth/
 │   └── onboarding/
+│       ├── onboarding-schema.ts # All onboarding schemas and validation constants
+│       └── onboarding-types.ts  # All onboarding types inferred from schemas
 ```

 ### `/src/i18n` - Internationalization